 Essential Ingredients

-- Potatoes: Choose between Russet or Yukon Gold for their ideal texture and flavor.
+- Potatoes: Russet or Yukon Gold are best for texture.

 Optional Add-ins

-- Garlic: Minced or roasted, it adds a wonderful depth of flavor.
+- Garlic: Minced or roasted for extra flavor.

-- Sour Cream: For a tangy twist and creamier texture.
+- Sour Cream: Makes it tangy and extra smooth.

 Detailed Recipe for Crockpot Mashed Potatoes